Contrast-Security-OSS/docs/content/admin/org_settings/Application-defaults.md

 Complete the following steps to create custom fields:

-* Use the dropdown menu to choose a field type of "Freeform", "Numeric" or "Point of Contact".
+* Use the dropdown menu to choose a field type of "Freeform", "Numeric" or "Point of Contact". <br> (The type of field you choose may determine the type of validation that's required.)
 * Enter a name for the field.
 * Use the checkboxes to determine if the metadata provided should be **Required** and/or a **Unique** value for each application.
 * Click **Add Field** button to complete as many rows as you need.